XAKEPEHOK/expression-executor/README.md

 - Functions accept any count of arguments (you can limit in function body by exceptions)
 - Functions arguments can be named `NUMBER_OF_DAY(year: "2019", month: "01", day: "20")` and unnamed
 NUMBER_OF_DAY("2019", "01", "20"), but not combined
-- Function arguments can be arguments, variables, another functions result and any expressions
+- Function arguments can be arguments, variables, other functions result and any expressions
 - You can use callable instead of variables array
 - Use brackets `("2" + "2") * "2"` for priority